AntonisManiatis/yatter/README.md

 	- 09:14 to
 ```

 We have a new entry!
 Splendid!
-So after our work it done we can do:
+So after our work is done we can do:

 ```
-yatter [name-of-stop-recoding-command] ./work/project_x
+yatter punch ./work/project_x
 ```

 if we were to re-open the hour log file now we'd see another entry appended at the end: